deepgram/deepgram-sdk-architecture/src/clients/LiveClient.md

-# PrerecordedClient
+# LiveClient

-This is the prerecorded client.
-It's purpose is to allow users to run a synchronous or asynchronous transcription.
+This is the live client.
+It's purpose is to connect to the Deepgram websocket, store the connection as a private property, enable sending events, and to emit events based

 ## Imported by